jackyzha0/quartz/content/notes/Fuck-it.md

 I dont have "big thoughts".
 I tell myself I don't care about modern politics.
 Maybe I'm just lazy, to boring and stupid to have an original opinion on world issues.

 Huh, I guess that's normal.
 I would imagine most people don't have original thoughts about world issues.
 Just the cool people who I know.
 And "influencers" who parrot what other people say.
-Kant said
+I think it was Kant (maybe aristotle, maybe marx) who said something about people not having original thoughts (maybe it was both).
+Oh, it was kant who said "enlightenment is man's emergence from a self-imposed state of immaturity (nonage?)".
+Basically what he meant was that from a young age we learn to depend on others — (not sure about the punctuation here) Parents, teachers, coaches, peers, etc. And that most people never learn to think for themselves.
+This certainly applies to me, I started listening to [philosophize-this](notes/philosophize-this.md) and it made me feel smart.
+But I never took the time to actually process and engage with the ideas being discussed.
+I just tried to memorise them and parrot them to friends (At least I never, at least not intentionally, claimed those ideas to be my own).

+Got sidetracked again.

+Just realised I was never on a track to begin with haha.
+I'm just freestyling baby.

+I'm also a coward.
+Somehow I managed to get Larissa to meet me at my (parents) place in Wanaka.
+Then we sat there and watched donnie darko, and I was too much of a pussy to make a move.
+On second thought, maybe that's not such a bad thing.
+Maybe it would have been wrong for me to make a move?
+I am so afraid of being a creep.
+Maybe it's because I am a creep.
+I know thats not a productive thing to think.
+I have no way to prove myself wrong though because I'm afraid that If i talk to someone about it they out me as a creep.

+Fuck.
+I'm living my life in fear.
+Fear of failure, of beinig boring, of being a creep, etc etc. About to cry rn.

+I should have dont this a long time ago.
+Writing like this makes it easy to think more clearly.
+Or maybe i'm overthinking.
+This shit is too hard.

+I'm not sui

+Not gonna finish that sentence.

+Cocteau twins are great btw.

+I'm glad I learnt to type faster.
+Really helping me.
+I cant type fast enought that its not frustrating, but it limits the speed of my thinking in a way that allows me to self-evaluate (?).
+Not sure how to word that.

+I've started to read more recently.
+Very good decision.
+I need to